 which describes the interface of a bounded queue to which (if the queue is not full) elements of type T can be added and from which (if the queue is not empty) elements can be removed (in the order in which they were added).
 The operations assume that their preconditions (queue is not full/empty) are satisfied.

 Write a concrete template class

 '''

 template<class T>

 class ArrayQueue: public BoundedQueue<T> { ... };

+which implements by a constructor

+ArrayQueue(int s)

 '''